lavaeater/turbo-rocket-ultra/README.md

 It's good to start with at least two different types of towers because that forces me to make a UI for building the two types, makes me have to have factories for the two types, AI and other systems for the two types.
 Very cool stuff.

+The behaviors of the towers should be controllable by using BTs, no issue there - and I mean the shooting towers, of course.

 ### Graphics
 Just some kind of graphics related to towers would be nice.